top of page

 ABOUT FORTINGALL

-It is said that Pontius Pilate , best remembered as the judge at the trial of Jesus Christ in AD33, was born in Fortingall.
-The story of Pilate's Scottish origins was set out most fully in an article published in the New York Times on 15 January 1899.
-Ceasar Augustus dispatched envoys to establish diplomatic relations with some of the important British and Caledonian chieftains.
-These included a Caledonian chieftain called Metellanus, whose stronghold was at the head of Glen Lyon.
-A member of the Roman delegation to Metellanus's tribe fathered a child with a Caledonian woman, and this child subsequently returned to Rome and was brought up as Pontius Pilate.
+The area is steeped in legend.
+It is said that Pontius Pilate, best remembered as the judge at the trial of Jesus Christ in AD33, was born in Fortingall.
+A story that caught international attention when The New York Times published a feature on the tale in 1899.
+They say Ceasar Augustus dispatched envoys to establish diplomatic relations with prominent British and Caledonian chieftains.
+According to legend, one of the Roman envoys fathered a child with a local Caledonian woman, and this child was later taken back to Rome and raised as Pontius Pilate.

-Fortingall has a variety of prehistoric archaeological sites including Càrn na Marbh, a Bronze Age burial mound.
-Archaeological evidence hints at an Iron Age cult centre at Fortingall, which may have had the Fortingall Yew as its focus.
+Fortingall is also home to a variety of prehistoric archaeological sites including Càrn na Marbh, a Bronze Age burial mound and an Iron Age cult centre, which may have had the Fortingall Yew as its focus.
 Fortingall became an important Christian Centre the Early Middle Ages, with the yew already full grown, perhaps because it was already a sacred place.

 HOTEL AMENITIES